fennecpipeline/fennec-java-sdk/README.md

 # Fennec Pipelines Java SDK

-This Java SDK provides utilities to design Fennec Pipelines using Java.
+This Java SDK provides utilities to write Fennec Pipelines using Java.

 Add the dependency: